The last thing you want is to have water stay around your sprinkler lines when the colder months knock on the door.

 - The assembly instructions not the best written.

 2. PORTER-CABLE C2002 Pancake Compressor (electric powered)

-So, why is the Porter-Cable UMC model one of the air compressors that couldn’t miss from our best air compressor for sprinkler blowout shortlist?
+So, why is the Porter-Cable UMC model one of the air compressors that couldn’t miss from our air compressor for sprinkler system shortlist?

 Quite simply, it is compact and packs a big punch, and one with proven attributes (quite like most Porter-Cable products, a renowned manufacturer of power tools).